-Your role is to mentor the individual.
-Not-for-profit CEOs often have isolated and unique roles and your task as a mentor is to help your mentee think through challenges and problems and find solutions.
-The CEO’s board or senior management team may be a part of these challenges and your independence and commitment to confidentiality are important factors in the success of Kilfinan Australia.
+Your role is to mentor the mentee as an individual.
+The intent is that you help your mentee think through challenges and problems and find solutions.
+The board or senior management team may be a part of these challenges.
+You should remain independent and committed to confidentiality.

 Most meetings last about two hours.